-The Animal Control Office is responsible for responding to animal complaints from county residents.
-This position responds to rabies issues with wild animals; domestic cat and dog bites; any public health and safety issues that are animal related.
+The Animal Control Officer is responsible for responding to animal complaints from county residents, along with domestic cat and dog bites and public health and safety issues that are animal related.

 - Works complaints regarding domesticated cats and dogs

 - Works reports of possible abuse, neglect and cruelty to animals

 - Works 911 after-hours calls for bite and aggression cases on a rotating shift